diepoe/referat-stellvertreterkriege/slides.md

   persist: false

 layout: intro
-logoHeader: '/logo.png'
+logoHeader: "/logo.png"
-twitter: 'Marten, Moritz, Luca und Dietrich'
+twitter: "Marten, Moritz, Luca und Dietrich"
-eventLogo: '/pixel.png'
+eventLogo: "/pixel.png"
 ---

 # Stellvertreterkriege

 Wie die Großen es im Kalten Krieg schafften, doch irgendwie Krieg gegeneinander zu führen

 <!--
 The last comment block of each slide will be treated as slide notes.
 It will be visible and editable in Presenter Mode along with the slide.
 [Read more in the docs](https://sli.dev/guide/syntax.html#notes)